prometheus/prometheus/docs/querying/basics.md

 series.
 It does so by simply taking the newest sample before this timestamp.

-If a target scrape or rule evaluation no longer returns a sample for a time series that was previously present, that time series will be marked as stale.
+If a target scrape or rule evaluation no longer returns a sample for a time series that was previously present, then that time series is marked as stale.
-If a target is removed, its previously returned time series will be marked as stale soon afterwards.
+If a target is removed, its previously returned time series is marked as stale soon afterwards.

 If a query is evaluated at a sampling timestamp after a time series is marked